JonHarrison/bootstrap-portfolio/README.md

 ## Challenges / Things I learnt

+* How to redesign an existing web page using Bootstrap classes
+* How to customise Bootstrap classes to change the look and feel of the page

 * How to layout a responsive web page using grid and flexgrid
 * How to alter grid layouts for responsive web design
 * Wrote JS for updating copyright for current year